 Listen to James Gang’s “Funk #49” on Cottage Country Mix Vol. 1 :

 So, in the tradition of cowboy movies like The Lone Ranger or Destry, the Gang “rides again” in this, their second album, James Gang Rides Again (1970), which the photo was used for.
 Except here, of course, they are on steeds of steel instead of horses and instead of guns, they are armed with some of the heaviest jams ever produced by a three-piece band.
-Songs like “The Bomber” and “Funk #49” are still blazing and will likely put a hole in your head like a bullet.
-It would further solidifying themselves as a gang, a musical gang.
-Move of Gang Of Four, we have the original “gang of three”: Joe Walsh, Jim Fox & Dale Peters.
+Songs like “The Bomber” and “Funk #49” are still blazing and can put a hole in your head like a bullet.
+Joe Walsh would eventually leave the Gang in 1971, but for the moment this iconic album and picture would solidify them as a gang, a musical gang as it were.
+Move over Gang Of Four, we have the original “gang of three”: Joe Walsh, Jim Fox & Dale Peters.

 James Gang’s “Walk Away” is featured on Cottage Country Mix Vol. 11: